SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson6_AdvancedLayout/Notes_Lesson6_AdvancedLayouts.md

   Probably not worth it if my notes are clean enough?

 - How are fonts inherited if at all?
 LS code keeps defining the same `font` property value for text wrapped in divs.

+- What is the `Stack`?
+This concept is used to describe the rules which govern how elements are ordered and used etc. Good to know for rendering with positioned and z-indexed elements!

+- what does HTML parse as HTML and what characters have to be escaped and how?

+- flex box can be used to flex everything but also for positioning only

+- flex does not respect sizing if screen size gets small which we can define through wrapping

+- flex considers the nesting of elements

+- **using flex, think:**

+  - of how the space is supposed to be distributes and how the grid rows/columns/cells are to be arranged
+  - that flexbox is used to style **horizontal space** i.e. **is one dimensional** and go from there
+  - we can decide to distribute **horizontal and vertical** space